 A facility that provides services for normal childbirth.
 This facility may be in a hospital or it may be a separate, independent facility.

-Blood Transfusion Transferring blood products such as blood, blood plasma, and saline solutions into a blood passal, available a voin into a blood vessel, usually a vein.
+Blood Transfusion Transferring blood products such as blood, blood plasma, and saline solutions into a blood vessel, usually a vein.